 What else do you need?

-Lets me honest, the touch pad on laptops is pretty crap for gaming.
+Lets me honest, the touch pads is pretty crap for gaming.
 Especially those games that require a lot of mouse movement.
-A lot of gamers including myself have a bought dedicated gaming mouse as well as a dedicated gaming keyboard.
+A lot of gamers including myself have a bought dedicated gaming mouse as well as a dedicated keyboard.